 What therapeutic treatment modality can I expect?

 Because our concerns, learning styles, and goals are unique to each of us, I believe that there is not a singular therapeutic approach to utilize throughout the therapeutic process.
 Therefore, I take an eclectic approach, including, but not limited to talk therapy, Cognitive Behavioral Therapy, and psychoanalysis, in building a therapeutic relationship with my clients in order to best address the concerns that brought them to therapy.

 What can I expect from Telehealth?

 Telehealth is the delivery of behavioral health services using interactive technologies (video or other electronic forms of communication) between a practitioner and a client who are not in the same physical location.
-The interactive technologies used in telehealth incorporate network and software security protocols to protect the confidentiality of client information transmitted.
+The interactive technologies used in telehealth incorporate network and software security protocols to protect the confidentiality of client information.
 Shortly before a scheduled telehealth sessions, clients receive a message via text or email which includes the individual link to the session.
 I utilize Telehealth by Simple Practice for telehealth sessions.
 Clients will need to download that app if using mobile.